jamesshore/automatopia/readme.md

 * Automated continuous integration (using Git)
 * Automated deployment (to Heroku)
-* Automated build with:
+* Automated build (using Jake) with:
 	* Linting (using JSHint)
 	* Node.js tests (using NodeUnit)
-	* Cross-browser tests (using Testacular)
+	* Cross-browser tests (using Testacular, Mocha, and expect.js)
 * Example code:
 	* Server-side integration test
 	* Development smoke test
 	* Release smoke test
 	* Client-side DOM test

-This code was developed for the "Lessons Learned: Automatopia" episode of James Shore's *Let's Code: Test-Driven JavaScript* screencast.
+This code was developed for the "Lessons Learned 8: Automatopia" episode of James Shore's *Let's Code: Test-Driven JavaScript* screencast.
 For details, the video, and a transcript, see [letscodejavascript.com](http://www.letscodejavascript.com).

 Building and Testing